DeReKPIgg/DSB-on-noxim/README.md

-# Special Project on Electrical Engineering
+# Special Project on Electrical Engineering (2024 Spring)

 This is an electrical engineering project of National Yang Ming Chiao Tung University.
 We reimplemented structure of distributed shared-buffer router by adapting source code of Noxim and compare the performance with Noxim's original input buffer router structure.